Suzuki reaction: Amide coupling

 Nickel catalysis can construct C-C bonds from amides.
 Despite the inherently inert nature of amides as synthons, the following methodology can be used to prepare C-C bonds.
 The coupling procedure is mild and tolerant of myriad functional groups, including: amines, ketones, heterocycles, groups with acidic protons.
 This technique can also be used to prepare bioactive molecules and to unite heterocycles in controlled ways through shrewd sequential cross-couplings.
 A general review of the reaction scheme is given below.

-The synthesis of the tubulin binding compound (antiproliferative agent) was carried out using trimethoxyamide and a heterocyclic pinacolatoboron coupling partner on a gram scale.
+The synthesis of a tubulin-binding compound (antiproliferative agent) was carried out using a trimethoxybenzamide and an indolyl pinacolatoboron coupling partner on a gram scale.

 Organoboranes

 Aryl boronic acids are comparatively cheaper than other organoboranes and a wide variety of aryl boronic acids are commercially available.
 Hence, it has been widely used in Suzuki reaction as an organoborane partner.
 Aryltrifluoroborate salts are another class of organoboranes that are frequently used because they are less prone to protodeboronation compared to aryl boronic acids.
 They are easy to synthesize and can be easily purified.
 Aryltrifluoroborate salts can be formed from boronic acids by the treatment with potassium hydrogen fluoride which can then be used in the Suzuki coupling reaction.